abc-rp/dob/docs/ontology.md

 There exists an alignment from DCAT to PROV, however it is provisional and incomplete.
 The alignment is available [here](https://github.com/w3c/dxwg/blob/gh-pages/dcat/rdf/dcat-prov.ttl).

-There is also no alignment between many SSN terms and PROV, however an old alignments that use the outdated version of SSN can be found [here](https://github.com/Semantic-Observations/obs-models/blob/42fe5cb5bcfc467c9cddab0e9b8e3290b786dc42/ontologies/PROV_SSN.ttl#L135) and discussed [here](https://ceur-ws.org/Vol-1401/tc-ssn2014-complete.pdf#page=69) [[SSN-PROV](#ssn-prov)].
+There is also no alignment between many SSN terms and PROV, however an old alignments that use the outdated version of SSN can be found [here](https://github.com/Semantic-Observations/obs-models/blob/master/ontologies/PROV_SSN.ttl) and discussed [here](https://ceur-ws.org/Vol-1401/tc-ssn2014-complete.pdf#page=69) [[SSN-PROV](#ssn-prov)].

-We also cannot find any existing alignments between BOT and PROV.
+We cannot find any existing alignments between BOT and PROV, and BEO and PROV.

-We have created our own alignments between our ontology and other ontologies, which are available in Turtle format [here](voc/alignment.ttl).
+We have created our own alignments between our ontology and other ontologies, which are available in Turtle format [here](alignments/alignment.ttl).

 ## References